Five golden rules to ensure high-quality e-learning

 - Use short e-learning modules and a logical structure

 - Don’t assume that learners know what to do in an e-learning

 - Use dynamics and interactivity in your e-learning (but not too much) to maintain attention

 - Use templates but don’t forget your own creativity

 - Work closely with your project team by asking and giving feedback

 At Amista we have a team full of e-learning consultants.
 We can help you design digital content for your company.
 However, we can also help you with the broader learning approach.
-Discover our detailed services here.
-As a dedicated SAP partner, our preferred Digital Learning tools are SAP Enable Now as an authoring and content development tool and SAP Litmos as the world's easiest-to-use Learning Experience Platform.
+Our preferred Digital Learning tools are SAP Enable Now as an authoring and content development tool and Litmos as the world’s easiest-to-use Learning Experience Platform.